wihl/cs109-groupproj-college/Dependencies.md

 ##### In Python:

-Flask is used a lightweight webservice host for the public classifier.
+Flask is used a lightweight host for the public classification webservice.
 Install with `pip install flask`

 rpy2 enables R cells in an iPython notebook.
 Install with `pip install rpy2`